-Here are NCUA’s initiatives to increase the public’s awareness of NCUA’s mission and role in ensuring broader financial stability.
+Here are the NCUA’s initiatives to increase the public’s awareness of the the NCUA’s mission and role in ensuring broader financial stability.

 The Plain Writing Act of 2010 is intended to improve the effectiveness and accountability of federal agencies to the public and promote clearly written government communications that the public can easily understand and use.

 These reports review the agency’s performance each year and include the audited financial statements for the NCUA’s four funds: the National Credit Union Share Insurance Fund the NCUA Operating Fund, the Central Liquidity Facility, and the Community Development Revolving Loan Fund.